LD4P/bf-workshop-2019/sinopia-stack-aws/trellis-ldp.md

 good match to our requirements.

-An open-source project started by Aaron Coburn, [Trellis][TRELLIS] offers multiple backend, including a relational database, that stores entity or named graphs.
+An open-source project started by Aaron Coburn, [Trellis][TRELLIS] offers multiple storage backends, including a relational database, that stores entity or named graphs.
 Trellis also provides a message queue that we could leverage for indexing these named graphs into an AWS Elasticsearch.